MrMicky-FR/FastBoard/README.md

 );
 ```

-## Example
+### Example

-Just a small example plugin with a scoreboard that refresh every second :
+Just a small example plugin with a scoreboard that refreshes every second:

 ```java
 package fr.mrmicky.fastboard.example;